mysticatea/eaw/README.md

 The Node.js module to calculate the width of east Asian characters. (based on Unicode 9.0.0)

-The script of this module is generated with [EastAsianWidth.txt] Unicode Character Database provides.
+The script of this module is generated with [EastAsianWidth.txt] that Unicode Character Database provides.

-The generator script is [./scripts/generate.js].
+- The generator script is [./scripts/generate.js].
+- The generated script is [./lib/is-narrow-character.js].

+The generator script is used to **maintain** this module as following to latest Unicode.

 ## 💿 Installation